-An official transcript request can be made online via the CF website.
-A transcript fee of \$5 is required at the time of the request for each transcript and can be paid by credit or debit card.
+An official transcript request can be made online via parchment.com.
+A transcript fee of \$5.45 for electronically sent transcripts or \$7.75 for paper transcripts is required at the time of the request for each transcript and can be paid by credit or debit card.
 Students must be in good standing with the college (including all financial obligations and other holds) before the transcript request will be processed.

-In accordance with F.S., 1009.95(5), "No individual borrower who has been determined to be in default in making legally required scholarship loan, student loan, or guaranteed loan repayments shall be furnished with his or her academic transcripts or other student records until such time as the loan is paid in full or the default status has been removed."
+In accordance with F.S.
+1009.95(5), "No individual borrower who has been determined to be in default in making legally required scholarship loan, student loan, or guaranteed loan repayments shall be furnished with his or her academic transcripts or other student records until such time as the loan is paid in full or the default status has been removed."
 A student record is any information or data recorded that is directly related to a student in any medium including, but not limited to, handwriting, print, tapes, film, microfilm, microfiche, and any electronic storage or retrieval media.

-Official transcripts are sent by CF through the U.S. Postal Service or electronically to Florida state schools unless the student selects the FedEx option on the online transcript request or selects for the transcript to be picked up.
-Unofficial transcripts can be obtained from the Florida Academic Counseling and Tracking System at www.floridashines.org or from the CF website through the MyCF portal.
+Official transcripts are sent by Parchment through the U.S. Postal Service or electronically unless the student selects the FedEx option on the online transcript request or selects for the transcript to be picked up.
+Unofficial transcripts can be obtained from the Florida Academic Counseling and Tracking System at www.floridashines.org or from Enrollment Services.

 Transcript requests may take up to three business days to process from the date of the request.
-Please allow one week for transcript requests to be processed from archives (course taken prior to 1990).
+The transcript will then be sent out within 24-48 hours.